-It wasn’t that long ago that hotels, casinos and other properties on the Las Vegas Strip all offered free parking to entice people to visit their establishments.
-That’s all changed and certainly not for the better in my view.
-However, if you’re in the know, there is still free parking available on the Las Vegas Strip.
+It wasn’t that long ago that hotels, casinos, and other properties all offered free parking on the Las Vegas Strip to entice people to visit their establishments.
+That’s all changed, and certainly not for the better, in my view.
+However, if you’re in the know, there are still free parking places available on the Vegas Strip.
 Let me show you where.

 - Circus Circus

 Stratosphere (The STRAT)

 - Tropicana Hotel and Casino

 The Venetian and The Palazzo

 - Fashion Show Mall

 That’s the list, but you still need to know the ins and outs and some of the rules of free parking on the Strip.
 Keep reading, and I’ll give you the scoop about free parking at each of these places.

 I will also tell you about some other places and ways to park for free in Vegas along this wondrous 4 miles of non-stop entertainment.
 Finally, I’ve included an interactive Las Vegas Strip free parking map to make driving to the best spot quick and convenient.

 Las Vegas Strip Free Parking Map